Feyerabend/bb/workbook/projects/ch01/numbers/FRAC.md

 We can start by creating a symbolic structure in Python that allows us to represent arithmetic expressions with fractions.
 The symbolic logic would let us:

-1. Represent operations symbolically (e.g., “add ￼ and ￼” without immediately computing the result).
+1. Represent operations symbolically without immediately computing the result.
 2. Define conditional expressions based on certain properties (like checking if one fraction is greater than another).
 3. Evaluate expressions only when required, allowing for lazy evaluation, which is common in symbolic mathematics.